ucb-eecs251b/sp23-labs/lab4-pt2/spec.md

 LIB, then answer these questions:

-***Q3: Glance through the two LIBs and note any high-level differences between the characterization results of your flip-flop and the PDK's `DFFHQNx1_ASAP7_75t_R`.***
+***Q3: Glance through the two LIBs and note any high-level differences between the characterization results of your flip-flop from Part 1 of this lab and the PDK's `DFFHQNx1_ASAP7_75t_R`.***

 ***Q4: Examine the setup and hold time tables.
 Given the constraint template,